youblue/BachelorThesisCode_backup/README.md

 # BachelorThesisCode_backup

-Very excited to recover this from my hard disk, written in 2007-2008
+A MFC software for video capture and image processing, written in 2007-2008 Very excited to recover this from my hard disk :)